atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
-  - header: What is a Shortfall Event?
-    content: >
-      A Shortfall Event may occur when the farmer who minted the xToken experiences a loss of crop revenue, which which is their primary source of cash used to repay their obligations.
-While the xToken is backed by both farmland real estate and a share of the future crop, the loss of the crop could be devastating to the farmer, potentially rendering them unable to repay.

-      *A second type of Shortfall Event is hacks and bugs, or bug bounty payouts, where the payouts are so large and severe that the value of the LandX Insurance Fund is insufficient to cover them.
-For example, if a whitehat discovers a critical bug, and is eligible for a bug bounty of
-      $100k, but the LandX Insurance Fund is only $80k.
-A $100k payout is so large that the LandX Insurance Fund is completely depleted, and there are not enough funds to pay the whitehat the full bounty amount.*
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of